fu4303/portfolio-robkendal/posts/things-i-wish-i-d-known-as-a-junior-developer.md

 - Advice

 ---
-I've been a developer for over 15 years and I've loved almost every minute of it.
+I've been a developer for over fifteen years and I've loved almost every minute of it.
 I can't imagine doing anything different but there are moments when I think back to starting out and how different the development landscape was, especially when it comes to learning how to code.

 I'm really _not_ that old, but things in the tech world move fast and there weren't as many resources around to help people get into frontend development and learn how to build something from HTML, CSS, JavaScript, etc. There wasn't as many great communitys like Dev or Hashnode or WeStryve, not learning platforms such as Free Code Camp or The Odin Project.